tristanbatchler/TwilightGroveOnline/README.md

 - [x] Add a placeholder sprite over top of depleted resources to show they can't be walked on
 - [ ] Make player drops despawn after a while
 - [x] Add collision points to areas beyond doorways to stop players from getting stuck inside a room
+- [ ] Add settings for sound volume and balance default settings